7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 - Internal Network

 - Active Directory
+	- Setup, Objective, Scoping
+		- Workspace set up?
+		- Objectives (What is best as a service to your customer)?
+		- What would cause the most impact to long and short term existence of a organisation? - **be aware of the scope**
+			- Is Data a priority?
+				- PPI
+				- Intellectual property
+			- Is excessive Access or Availability?
+				- Ransomware
+				- (D)DoS
 		- Recursively while dealing with AD, Tools, your OS and you - have you configured correctly?:
 			- Step -1): Are *you* mentally prepared and ready to deal with the issue abound...
 			- Step 0): is `/etc/hosts` configured `$DCipv4Address dc.$domain.$tld $domain.$tld` in this order!
 			- Step 1): Continuously re-synced to the DC: `sudo ntpdate -s $targetDC.$domain.$tld`
 				- temporal synced to target domain controller required for [[Attacking-Kerberos]] or any [[Active-Directory-Kerberos-Authentication-Defined]]
 			- Step 2): Is Kinit configured properly?
 			- Step 3): Do you need to **(re)**-TGT after re-synced to the DC: go to Step 1)
 			- Step 4): Are you running latest Tool versions!
 		- Is it really large and requires a [[Domain-Flyover]]
+	- Enumerating the Public Network
+		- Recon in the background, re-run recon just in case and do fast enumeration to start hacking ASAP.
+		- What Network Services are running?
+			- What does it entail about the organisation?
+				- What does the service entail about the box or container?
+					- i.e SSH -> Ubuntu versions
+					- Build numbers!
+					- Weird service headers combinations that indicate defensive mechanisms, containerisation
+				- Are the versions vulnerable?
+					- CVEs?
+		- First Credentials
+	- Foothold Enumeration
+		- Be aware of defensive understanding of normal traffic
+		- OSINT never stops and start External to the network
+			- Names, Usernames, Passwords, Sensitive information, Formatting for emails, usernames, administrative usernames
+			- What Documents templates are there?
+			- What files are shared?
+			- Obsidian `[[MACHINE NAME]]` to link machines by connections so that `CTRL + F` by a piece of connective information links the machine and is understandable how it is connected
+			- OSINT never stops and to get into the network the information prior and information gathered is a context and scope specific manner at this stage will map out the users, organisation and network.
+Read Hacker Read!
+			- What is the Anti-Phishing
+	- Identify attack vectors in a target network
+		- Enumerate machines on a private network
+			- Machine names?
+				- Domain names
+				- Hostname
+			- Network layout?
+				- Subnets?
+				- Gateways?
+				- DMZ?
+				- External-to-Internal (regular user jump boxes) - VPN, RDP (Azure Bastion  (Home -> Cloud -> Office)) SSH servers
+			- What Network Services are running?
+				- What does it entail about the organisation?
+				- What does the service entail about the box or container?
+					- i.e SSH -> Ubuntu versions
+					- Build numbers!
+					- Weird service headers combinations that indicate defensive mechanisms, containerisation
+				- Are the versions vulnerable?
+					- CVEs?
+			- What are the Internal services are running?
+				- Can any machine/service can be forced into connecting into a different remote machine then NTMLRelay?
+					- [[Reponder]] for the hash; `impacket-ntlmrelayx`  - [[Impacket-Cheatsheet]] for the reverse shell
 	- Which DC has `PdcRoleOwner` (Primary DC with most up-to-date information) property?
 	- Have you got scope for [[Responder-Cheatsheet]] for [[LLMNR-Poisoning]] and [mitm6](https://github.com/dirkjanm/mitm6) - MITM those NTLM hashes.
 		- Have they not cracked yet?
 			- NTLM Relay Attack?